simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

     - 'x2go'

-The x2go client on the client node can then be used to access the server node with any user that has permission to log on.
+The x2go client on the client node can then be used to access the server node with any user that has permission to log on via :term:`SSH`.

 The documentation for how to configure the x2go client can be found on the `x2go wiki`_.